FortneyMFG/AgOpenGPS-Nexus/README.md

 ## Getting Started

-1. Review `docs/INDEX.md` for entry points into the SRS, ADR roadmap, and plugin docs.
+1. Read `docs/INDEX.md` to see how the ADR roadmap, SRS sections, and how-to guides connect.
-2. Pick an NX ticket from `tasks.md`, confirm the owning ADR/SRS sections, and align on scope.
+2. Choose an NX ticket from `tasks.md`, confirm the referenced ADR/SRS material, and align scope in `#nexus-dev`.
-3. Follow `AGENTS.md` for branch naming, ownership bands, and PR expectations.
-Every change ties to one NX ticket.
+3. Follow `AGENTS.md` for branch naming, ownership bands, and PR expectations—every change ties to one NX ticket.
-4. Run documentation, schema, and test updates together; deterministic storage and replay are core principles.
+4. Keep documentation, schema, and test updates alongside code changes; deterministic storage and replay are core principles.
-5. When you're ready to exercise the code, follow the [developer setup quick start](docs/howto/developer-setup.md) to either download the packaged release bundles or build/run the solution locally.
+5. When you are ready to run the stack, follow the [developer setup quick start](docs/howto/developer-setup.md) for packaging downloads or local builds.

 ## Continuous Integration & Release Automation

-- The **Nexus CI** workflow (`.github/workflows/ci.yml`) runs on every push and pull request.
-It restores, builds, and tests the .NET 8 solution on Windows and Linux runners before executing repository linting, contract governance checks, the simulation smoke harness, and packaging smoke tests for each platform.
-- The **Nexus Release Packaging** workflow (`.github/workflows/release.yml`) triggers for tags that match `v*` (or manually via workflow dispatch).
-It rebuilds and tests the solution on dedicated Windows and Linux jobs, packages self-contained single-file binaries using `tools/ci/package-windows.ps1` and `tools/ci/package-linux.ps1`, and publishes zip bundles directly to the GitHub release so operators can download ready-to-run archives for each platform.

-## Continuous Integration & Release Automation

-- The **Nexus CI** workflow (`.github/workflows/ci.yml`) runs on every push and pull request.
-It restores, builds, and tests the .NET 8 solution on Windows and Linux runners before executing repository linting, contract governance checks, the simulation smoke harness, and packaging smoke tests for each platform.
+- **Nexus CI** (`.github/workflows/ci.yml`) restores, builds, and tests the .NET solution on Windows and Linux, then runs linting, contract governance, deterministic simulation smoke tests, and packaging probes.
-- The **Nexus Release Packaging** workflow (`.github/workflows/release.yml`) triggers for tags that match `v*` (or manually via workflow dispatch).
-It rebuilds and tests the solution on dedicated Windows and Linux jobs, packages self-contained single-file binaries using `tools/ci/package-windows.ps1` and `tools/ci/package-linux.ps1`, and publishes zip bundles directly to the GitHub release so operators can download ready-to-run archives for each platform.
+- **Release Packaging** (`.github/workflows/release.yml`) rebuilds tagged releases, generates single-file bundles via `tools/ci/package-windows.ps1` and `tools/ci/package-linux.ps1`, and publishes zip archives for operators.

-## Safety & Remote Access
+## Safety, Access, and Roadmap

-- Remote dashboards subscribe to telemetry but cannot issue commands unless an operator grants an explicit control lease.
-Mesh profiles limit what leaves the cab, with profitability and layer edits denied by default.【F:docs/plugins/MultiMachine.md†L1-L80】【F:docs/SRS/sections/09_Control_Automation.md†L33-L60】
+- Remote dashboards stay monitor-only unless an operator grants an explicit control lease; mesh profiles restrict which telemetry leaves the cab by default.
-- Section control treats advisory `noWorkMask` overlays as guidance only; constraint gates remain in Core and never depend on remote inputs.【F:docs/SRS/sections/09_Control_Automation.md†L61-L71】
+- Constraint gates and safety checks stay in Core; plugins receive advisory overlays without gaining direct actuator control.
+- Nexus remains experimental.
+The Architecture Decision Records (ADR) catalog and System Requirements Specification (SRS) outline the proposed path forward so the community can iterate together even when AI authors the first draft.

 ## Additional Resources

 - [docs/INDEX.md](docs/INDEX.md) — curated links into ADRs, SRS sections, and plugin guides.
+- [docs/SRS/NOTES.md](docs/SRS/NOTES.md) — narrative summary of the SRS with quick links into requirement sections.
+- [docs/ADR/](docs/ADR) — Architecture Decision Records, including [ADR roadmap highlights](docs/ADR/INDEX.md) for upcoming work.
 - [docs/howto/developer-setup.md](docs/howto/developer-setup.md) — step-by-step instructions for downloading release builds or running from source.
-- [docs/CONTRIBUTING-PLUGINS.md](docs/CONTRIBUTING-PLUGINS.md) — packaging, manifest, and signing requirements for plugin authors.
-- [docs/plugins](docs/plugins) — feature-specific requirements (Mapping, Rate Control, Genetics, Yield, Profit, Multi-Machine, ISOBUS Bridge, Telemetry Logging, Replay, File I/O, and planned Soil/Lab, Map Composer, 3D Terrain).
+- [docs/howto/simulation-scenarios.md](docs/howto/simulation-scenarios.md) — deterministic sim walkthroughs for validation and QA.
+- [docs/templates/ui-modernization-ai-prompts.md](docs/templates/ui-modernization-ai-prompts.md) — examples of AI prompt bundles used in Nexus development.

 Nexus continues to evolve in public.
-Contributions that respect the offline-first, session-aware architecture keep rigs productive today while enabling the ambitious 2025 roadmap.
+The ADR and SRS trail markers are meant to keep the community aligned, even when the AI prototypes the next chapter.